-It wasn’t until I saw Scott Caan portray a Newark police officer on “Hawaii Five-0” did I learn there was more to New Jersey than guidos and mobsters.
+It wasn’t until I saw Scott Caan portray a Newark police officer on “Hawaii Five-0” that I learned there was more to New Jersey than guidos and mobsters.
 Having lived in Hawaii nearly all my life, everything I previously knew about New Jersey came from “Saturday Night Live.”

 When I recently chatted with New Jersey native Mari Ippolito, I learned that, like me, she also wanted to break down a few stereotypes about her home state.
 She was happy to see “Hawaii Five-0” worked hard to make their characters seem like real people and real police officers, not simply caricatures.